-The overall aim of the scheme is to strengthen the research capacity of universities and research institution in sub-Saharan Africa by supporting the development of sustainable research networks.
+The overall aim of the scheme is to strengthen the research capacity of universities and research institutions in sub-Saharan Africa by supporting the development of sustainable research networks.

 The objectives are to:

 - Facilitate sustainable multidisciplinary partnerships between research groups in sub-Saharan Africa and the UK